madhav758/JSON-Inventory-Management-/README.md

 The record.json file is automatically updated to the correct number of quantity left The code also calculates the discount if the final price is more than a certain value the code with a little adition can also calculate the final amount including GST.
+A sales.txt file is created only when the customer buys a product, containing customer details